 7. Measurement

 You need to know if your program is successful.
-One helpful model for measurement is the Kirkpatrick Model, which measures learner proficiency across four levels: reaction, learning, behavior, and result.
+One helpful measurement model is the Kirkpatrick Model, which measures learner proficiency across four levels: reaction, learning, behavior, and result.

 (Discover questions you can ask learners and metrics to measure at each level here.)